SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 ### Component Analyzer

-The [Component Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/ComponentAnalyzer.js) analyzes JavaScript files named `Component.js` to collect dependency information by searching for a `manifest.json` in the same folder.
+The [Component Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/ComponentAnalyzer.js) analyzes JavaScript files named `Component.js` to collect dependency information by searching for a `manifest.json` located in the same folder as the `Component.js`.
 If one is found, the `sap.ui5` section is evaluated in the following way:

 - Any library dependency is added as a dependency to the `library.js` module of that library.
 If the library dependency is modeled as 'lazy', the module dependency will be added as 'conditional',